AeonDave/WebHashcat/README.md

 - Distributed orchestration: register many GPU or CPU nodes, sync them, and trigger cracking jobs remotely.
 - Multiple attack modes: dictionary (rules plus wordlists) and mask attacks with live status, resume, and statistics.
 - Near real-time visibility: cracked hashes appear immediately, global potfiles stay synchronized, and the UI offers search and analytics.
 - Shared storage: uploaded hashfiles, rules, masks, and wordlists live under `WebHashcat/Files/**` and are mounted in both the `web` and `celery` containers.
-Metadata (md5 and line counts) is cached per category (wordlists/rules/masks) in a single JSON file to avoid expensive rescans.
+Metadata (md5 and line counts) is cached per category (wordlists/rules/masks) in a JSON file per folder to avoid expensive rescans.
 - Safe workloads: Celery tasks and per-hashfile locks prevent long-running operations from stepping on each other.

 ## Architecture